p2panda/handbook/website/docs/03-networking/replication.md

 - retreives new entries from another node
 - more sophisticated replication protocols can be built on top
   - the "basic replication" protocol serves as a base
+  - nodes may not be interested in all available data and can choose to receive only some data, for example by only requesting operations following a certain schema

 **Process**

-1.

-### Schema Replication

-- retreives new entries from another node holding operations of a certain schema

-**Process**

-- nodes may not be interested in all available data and can choose to receive only some data, for example by only requesting documents following a certain schema
-- nodes need to implement the API specifications to make sure they are compatible with all other node and client implementations.
-The Node API is specified here, the Client API is further specified under [queries][queries], both APIs reside inside nodes
+1. Node `A` gets latest known sequence number `s` for log `k` of author `p` from own database
+2. Node `A` makes a GraphQL request `entriesNewerThanSeqNum` and asks Node `B` if it has newer entries of log `k` and author `p` starting from sequence number `s`
+3. Node `B` replies with a paginated list of encoded entries and operations.
+If it doesn't have that log or if there are no newer entries, it replies with an empty result
+4. Node `A` paginates through the response until it downloaded all new entries, it validates them locally and stores them in its database.
+Node `A` can make use of the `certificatePool` field of `EncodedEntryAndOperation` if it doesn't have the full log locally to verify it

 [qp2p]: https://github.com/maidsafe/qp2p
 [queries]: /docs/organising-data/queries